sunfishcode/sunfishcode.github.io/blog/_posts/2018-10-22-Canonicalization.md

 Efficiency on the target machine still matters, but we can defer thinking about that until codegen, where it's no longer as important to enable subsequent optimizations.
-So at that point, we're going to start caring about picking between `+`, `*`, and `<<` based on which one executes fastest.
+At that point, we're going to start caring about picking between `+`, `*`, and `<<` based on which one executes fastest.

 The basic philosophy